jobcloud/Sylius/docs/book/products/product_reviews.rst

 How to add a ProductReview programmatically?
 --------------------------------------------

-Create a new review using a factory:
+Create a new review using its factory:

 .. code-block:: php